andreipfeiffer/manifesto/README.md

 Put all the necessary effort to make your tests stupidly simple, that anybody can understand without reading the source of the system under test.

 - **Don't test the tools**
-  Be [pragmatic](#-pragmatism), test only your own code, not the tools, frameworks and libraries that you use.
+  Be [pragmatic](#-pragmatism), test only your own code, not the tools, frameworks, and libraries that you use.

 - **Make sure you cover all code branches**
   Usually you'll need at least one test for each `if` statement, `ternary` or `logical` operators like `&&` or `||`.
 Additional tests might be required to cover some combinations.

 - **Use code coverage only as a double check**
-  A high coverage doesn't actually mean anything.
-But a low coverage means that you don't have tests.
+  A high coverage doesn't really mean anything.
+A low coverage, on the other hand, means that you don't have enough tests.
 Use coverage only to identify **what you've missed**.
 Don't use it as a metric for _how good your tests are_.

 - **When testing collections, 2 items are enough**
   Usually, if a collection implementation works with 2 items, it will work with more than 2 as well.
 If your logic doesn't specifically expect more than 2 items, there's no need to go above and beyond.

-- **Use dummy data when input is irelevant**
+- **Use dummy data when input is irrelevant**
   When you pass some input or stub something, and you don't care what that data is, use something as close to "nothing", such as: `0` for numbers, `""` for strings, `[]` for Arrays or `{}` for Objects.

 - **Avoid concrete input, if not used in asserts, or not relevant for the test**